-One serving of cauliflower contains 77 percent of the recommended daily value of vitamin C. It’s also a good source of vitamin K, protein, thiamin, riboflavin, niacin, magnesium, phosphorus, fiber, vitamin B6, folate, pantothenic acid, potassium, and manganese.
-Cauliflower is powerhouse it is a antioxidant and phytonutrient.
-It’s packed with vitamin C (as we know but this helps the bodies immunity), beta-carotene, kaempferol, quercetin, rutin, cinnamic acid, and much more.
+One serving of cauliflower contains seventy-seven per cent of the recommended daily value of vitamin C. It’s a good source of vitamin K, protein, thiamin, riboflavin, niacin, magnesium, phosphorus, fibre, vitamin B6, folate, pantothenic acid, potassium, and manganese.
+Cauliflower is a powerhouse; it is an antioxidant and phytonutrient.
+It’s packed with vitamin C (helping the bodies immunity), beta-carotene, kaempferol, quercetin, rutin, cinnamic acid, and much more.
 Antioxidants are natures way of providing your cells with adequate defence against attack by reactive oxygen species such as cancer.

-- 1.5 table spoon of coconut oil
+1.5 tablespoon of coconut oil

-- Pinch of himalayan salt
+Pinch of Himalayan salt

-- Handful of spinach (washed)
+A handful of spinach (washed)

-- 1 tomato halved
+One tomato halved

-- Sprinkle of dried chilli flakes
+Sprinkle of dried chilli flakes

-- Heat oven to 150
+Heat oven to 160″c

 Fry the egg in coconut oil sunny side up.